Additional Resources / FAQ / Key Definitions

 When you talk about community partners, are you envisioning working primarily through/with city or county staff/agencies/officials or with local nonprofit groups?

 The makeup of teams involved in an ESMC proposal is up to the applying collaborators.
 The list of entities eligible to be a part of a proposal is purposely broad.
-And, while there is no requirement that public agencies or jurisdictions formally be a part of a proposal (i.e., a nonprofit can apply on its own), the ESMC evaluation process will prioritize partnerships that include collaborative efforts between public agencies/jurisdictions and community organizations.
+Nonprofits are encouraged to apply in partnership with some unit of local government that could easily act as a fiscal agent.
+The ESMC evaluation process will prioritize partnerships that include collaborative efforts between public agencies/jurisdictions and community organizations.

 Are matching funds required?